ArmedGuy/pixelcamo/README.md

 print pxenc
 # Outputs: [4, 8, 6, 5, 6, 12, 6, 12, 6, 15, 2, 0, 7, 7, 6, 15, 7, 2, 6, 12, 6, 4]

-# Now, the encoded data can be inserted inside an image.
+# Now the encoded data can be inserted inside an image.
-# For the example, we will just use the first three values of the encoded data
+# For the example, we will just use the first three values of the encoded data.

 adjPixel = (231, 53, 67) # RGB of the adjacent pixel we want to look like